WeblateOrg/weblate/docs/admin/install.rst

 Avatar caching
 ++++++++++++++

-In addition to caching of Django, Weblate performs caching of avatars.
+In addition to caching of Django, Weblate performs avatar caching.
 It is recommended to use a separate, file-backed cache for this purpose:

 .. code-block:: python